ecomclub/ecomplus-store-template/structure/README.md

 it should work as storefront.

-This document is only intended to define few files and directories names, to make the template fully compatible with E-Com Plus dashboard tools.
+This document is only intended to define few files and directories names, to make the template fully compatible with
+<a href="https://github.com/ecomclub/dynamic-backend" target="_blank">dynamic backend</a> and
+E-Com Plus dashboard tools.

 Before you start building your template, you must also read (at least) the storefront